 Of all the types of afterlives, the ghost path is regarded as the most “primitive;” but is it, really?

 Tribal people who believe in ghosts are not trying to manage the unjustified fear of death that grips many modern-day Christian communities.
-To Practitioners of G>O>D>, “ghosting” seems to us to be at least more rational than believing in a paradisiacal heaven and a torturous hell.
+To Practitioners of Continuing Creation, “ghosting” seems to us to be more rational than believing in a paradisiacal heaven and a torturous hell.
 Besides, being a tribal ghost wouldn’t be such a bad gig.
 You don’t need food, you don’t get diseases, and sometimes you get to visit (haunt) your living relatives.

 A-2.
 Imaginary Afterlife #2 — Going to Heaven, Purgatory, or Hell